infiniteflight/infiniteflight-docs/getting-started/installing-the-app/android.md

 : Open the Play Store by finding and clicking on the Play Store icon on your device home screen

 Step 2
-: Using the search function, type in Infinite Flight
+: Using the search function, type in Infinite Flight and click search

 Step 3
 : Select Infinite Flight and tap on the price to purchase